odud-by/uae-fdi-resilience-analysis/README.md

 **3. Post-COVID Structural Step-Up**
 The COVID period diverged from conventional crisis patterns: instead of contracting, inflows remained elevated through 2020–2022.
 The post-pandemic phase marked a structural step-up rather than a cyclical rebound.
 In 2023, inflows jumped to USD 30.7 billion, placing the UAE among the leading global FDI destinations and second only to the United States in greenfield project announcements.
 In 2024, inflows reached a record USD 45.6 billion, placing the UAE among the top 10 global destinations and accounting for a dominant share of total inflows into the Middle East.

-The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sectors suggest that 2023–2024 represent more than a cyclical upswing; they mark a distinct upward shift in investment flows.
+The magnitude and consistency of recent inflows across greenfield projects, reinvestments, and diversified sectors suggest that 2023–2024 mark a distinct upward shift rather than a typical cyclical upswing.
 This raises an important policy question: how durable is this momentum under tighter global conditions?

 ---